 In June 2018, NYFC launched an intensive, multi-year pilot program in New York City known as LifeSet, designed by Youth Villages, a leading national non-profit organization based in Memphis, Tennessee.

-This program is designed to be highly customizable, allowing the specialists to tailor the services offered to meet the exact needsof the youth.
+This program is designed to be highly customizable, allowing the specialists to tailor the services offered to meet the exact needs of the youth.
 The program will serve approximately 300 youth, ages 17 to 22, over three years.
-Three local NYC foster care agencies – Children’s Aid, SCO Family Services, and The NY Foundling – were competitively selected to recruit, enroll, and serve the program’s participants.
+Four local NYC foster care agencies – Children’s Aid, SCO Family Services, Good Shepherd Services, and The NY Foundling – were competitively selected to recruit, enroll, and serve the program’s participants.

 LGBTQ Foster Care